 The Technology Advisory Committee includes central office and building administrators, teachers, instructional coordinators, Teacher-Librarians, the Director of Information Services, Director of Operations, Bond Manager, IT Specialists, and Student Services Specialists.
 Their primary tasks have been to develop and update the district technology plan and curriculum, to monitor progress in implementing strategies, and to make recommendations for revision based on current research and review.
 The Technology Advisory Committee reviews and informs around six major goal areas.
 They are:

-- 1) Leadership

-- 2) Stewardship and Advisory
+- 1) Leadership - 2) Stewardship and Advisory

-- 3) Teaching and Learning for Students

-- 4) Teaching and Learning for Staff

-- 5) Management and Operations
+- 4) Teaching and Learning for Staff - 5) Management and Operations

-- 6) Network System Specifications